-Cancelling a request is not supported because the semantics of this operation cannot be defined clearly.
+Cancelling a request is not supported because the semantics of this operation are not well-defined.

-The use of tags for collective operations would prevent certain hardware-optimizations and omitting them is consistent with blocking collective operations.
-(End of rationale.)
+The use of tags for collective operations would prevent certain hardware-optimizations. $(End\ of\ rationale.)$

 Advice to implementors.
-Nonblocking collective operations can be implemented with local execution schedules [3] using normal point-to-point communication and a reserved tag-space.
+Nonblocking collective operations can be implemented with local execution schedules [3] using nonblocking point-to-point communication and a reserved tag-space.
 (End of advice to implementors.)

-All processes must call collective operations (blocking and nonblocking) in the same order per communicator.
-In particular, if some process calls a collective operation, all other processes in the communicator must eventually call the same collective operation, and no other collective operation in between.
+All processes must call collective operations in the same order per communicator.
+Blocking and nonblocking collective operations are different collective operations, all other processes in the communicator must eventually call the same collective operation, and no other collective operation in between.
 This is consistent with the ordering rules for blocking collective operations in threaded environments.
 Progression rules for nonblocking collectives are similar to progression of nonblocking point-to-point operations, refer to Section ??
 (Section 3.7.4).

 Rationale.
 Matching blocking and nonblocking collectives is not allowed because the implementation might use different communication algorithms for the two cases.
-Blocking collectives would be optimized for their running time while nonblocking collectives could find an equilibrium between time to completion, CPU overhead and asynchronous progression.
+Blocking collectives would be optimized for their running time while nonblocking collectives could attempt to balance between time to completion, CPU overhead, and asynchronous progression.
 (End of rationale.)

 Advice to users.
-The matching semantics are different than for point-to-point operations.
+The matching semantics are different than for point-to-point operations, where for instance a blocking send can be matched by a nonblocking receive.
 If matching of blocking and nonblocking collective operations is required, then the user can use a nonblocking collective immediately followed by a call to wait in order to emulate blocking behavior.
 (End of advice to users.)